EXCLUSIVE-"Big progress" in Brexit talks leaves EU seeing trade deal closer - sources

 These protections could be critical for as many as 5 million people, whether it be a Briton in retirement in southern France or a German employed in London.

-However, there was no agreement on a tenth area relating to family benefits.
-London wants EU citizens to pay a surcharge over five years for healthcare access for family members, while the EU says it should reciprocate the open access it offers.
+However, there was no agreement on family benefits.
+London wants EU citizens to pay a surcharge over five years for healthcare access for family members, while the bloc says Britain should reciprocate the open access it offers.

+The UK official said good progress had been made on social benefits but that outstanding issues were also significant, adding that London would not change its stance on the health surcharge or on access to family benefits.

 Britain, EU split on state aid in crunch week of trade talks - sources